fmtheilig/chkacc/README.md

  -f - Check for failed logon attempts
  -s - Check for successful logons
  -g - Use geolocation database to identify source
- -e - Send output to email
+ -e - Email output to admin
  -a - Enable all options

 The first time the script is run it creates the directory /etc/chkacc, sets the access, and puts